 Everyone agrees that the first Blackadder series, set in the reign of a fictional Richard IV, is quite another deal from the rest.
 It is loud and sprawling where the others are elegant and self-contained; it has no Fry and no Laurie; it takes more historical liberties than the other three put together, extending the course of both the Black Death and the Crusades, and giving England dominion over Scotland several hundred years before the Act of Union just so it can get in a few cracks about the Scots.
 And–this is the biggie–the dynamic between the three central characters is completely different.
 The Black Adder is a malicious idiot; his servant Baldrick is the brains of the trio.
-Only Lord Percy Percy is the same posh twit we know and love from Series Two and Four.
+Only Lord Percy Percy is the same posh twit we know and love from Series Two.
 The whole thing is a vast, vulgar mess, full of plot holes, loose ends and inconsistencies, and with so much gratuitous stunt-riding and castle-filming that it practically sweats money.

 I adore it.